 After a quick stop back at my hotel to drop the bag and Forbidden Planet goodies off (and to confirm the set would indeed fit in the bag), I spent the rest of the afternoon walking around Embankment, taking pictures, and feeling a bit like a local.
 I decided to pop over to Retro Bar for a quick drink in the late afternoon, which brought back happy memories of being there with various friends over the last few years.
 Here’s hoping I’ll get the chance to go there with some of them again in the near future!

 You’ll see some familiar locations in today’s photos, but they all make me happy. 🙂

 Statue of Henry Irving near the National Gallery.
-Irving was Victorian stage actor
+Irving was a Victorian stage actor.

 And now it’s Thursday evening, my bags are packed, and I’m about to go to sleep.
 Thankfully, I don’t have a 430a wakeup call like I did when I left London last time.
 Thanks for following along with this journey!
 There will be more, though I think I’ll just be traveling domestically for the rest of this year.
 But don’t think I’m not already thinking about my next UK trip – plans are brewing.